vermontCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 To find Vermont Federal Court records on PACER:

-A PACER query will only return all information and documents that have been uploaded or filed in the system.
-The search result will not produce any document or material that the court did not generate, file, or submit into evidence.
+A PACER query generally returns all information and documents that have been uploaded or filed in the system.
+Search results do not include documents or materials that the court did not generate, file, or submit into evidence.
 Likewise, the requester must note that filed records only become available on PACER after the record custodian uploads them.
 The time for this varies from court to court.

 How To Find Federal Court Records In Vermont?

-Interested individuals who wish to obtain copies of federal court records, must contact the Records Department of the federal courthouse that handled the case from filing to conviction.
-If the record has not been sealed by court order or statute, the custodian will grant access to such records.
+Interested individuals who wish to obtain copies of federal court records, may contact the Records Department of the federal courthouse that handled the case from filing to conviction.
+If the record has not been sealed by court order or statute, it’s typically accessible.
 However, the Vermont U.S. District Court requires that requesters provide essential information to facilitate the search and cover the cost of copying and certify any record of interest.

 To request a criminal record from the National Archives and Records Administration, the requester must complete a criminal case order form.
 Enclose a check or money order for the appropriate amount and a government-issued photo ID, in a self-addressed stamped envelope.
 Send the completed form to: